aerobless/StrangeDungeonVR/docs/index.md

 * Player can respawn on the graveyard of a new starting tile
 * Player can kill skeletons
 * Player can destroy bookshelfs and vases to obtain coins
+* Logic to randomize game objects.
+E.g. vases spawn as one of 8 vase varients.
+* Logic to randomize props.
+The reilings in the big hall can change their appearance.
 * Dungeon generates random tiles when player progresses through dungeon
 * Dungeon randomizes tiles with predefined decorations
 * Dungeon tracks created tiles and deletes them when no longer needed